Enforcement of standards in the private rented sector

 The officer will need to assess the condition of the whole of the property (visually only, we are not permitted to carry out any destructive surveys) and may pick up on other matters which they feel are hazardous.
 The inspections generally take between 30 and 60 minutes for single let property but could be longer for houses in multiple occupation.
 At the conclusion of the inspection, the officer will explain their intended course of action which could range from advice, to requesting a plan of action from the landlord to taking immediate enforcement action if the situation is very risky (this is unusual).
 In the majority of complaints, the officer will assess the hazards posed by the disrepair using the Housing Health and Safety Rating System.
 This allows a more informed judgement of the risks posed to occupiers over the course of the next 12 months.
 Ratings are compared to benchmarked examples from the government and other authorities for the purposes of consistency and all of our officers meet and discuss cases regularly to try and maintain a consistent approach.

 Once the items have been risk assessed, and in most circumstances, it will be normal practice to serve a Hazard Awareness Notice, which includes a schedule of works the officer believes to be necessary to reduce the hazards present to an acceptable level.
-This will be served on the landlord or person having control, and a copy sent to the tenant and letting agent if applicable.
+This will be served on the landlord or person having control, and a copy sent to the tenant, letting agent if applicable and other interested parties such as your mortgage company.
 It's vital for the recipient to read and respond to the Hazard Awareness Notice promptly.
 Officers are open to dialogue concerning their suggestions & contact is welcomed if you do not agree or have alternative options to what is being proposed.
 It's also vital to provide some approximate timescales to the case officer.
 We appreciate that trade work is subject to unforeseen problems and delays and will always seek to work with you to proceed cooperatively.
 While a Hazard Awareness Notice carries no legal requirement to comply with the schedule of works detailed, the progress of works will be monitored and if action is not timely, an officer may revisit and reassess the hazards present.
 If significant hazards remain it is likely further enforcement action will be taken, which may be accompanied by a financial charge.

 At what point will the Council use enforcement powers in disrepair cases.